lukeorellana/aztest/README.md

 // Lookup Disk Types attached to a Virtual Machine listVMDiskTypes := azure.GetTypeOfVirtualMachineDisks(t,  "vmName",  "")

-// Check if Virtual Machine does not have any Premium_LRS Disks attached assert.NotContains(t, listVMDiskTypes, "Premium_LRS", "Check for correct Disk Type")
+// Ensure the Virtual Machine does not have any Premium_LRS Disks attached assert.NotContains(t, listVMDiskTypes, "Premium_LRS", "Check for correct Disk Type")
 ```

-##### Correct Number Of Disks Attached to VM
+##### Correct Number Of Disks Attached To VM
 ```
 // Lookup Disk Types attached to a Virtual Machine listVMDiskTypes := azure.GetTypeOfVirtualMachineDisks(t,  "vmName",  "")